WebAssembly/spec/spectec/test-prose/TEST.md

 ...............................

-1. Assert: Due to validation, a :ref:`reference <syntax-ref>` is on the top of the stack.
+1. Assert: Due to validation, a reference is on the top of the stack.

 #.
 Pop the value :math:`{\mathit{ref}}` from the stack.